 Statement #4 – Vertigo Can Also Refer to a Fear of Heights

 False.
 A person may experience vertigo when high up, but the word for fear of heights is acrophobia.
-Some people mistake these two conditions because of a classic Alfred Hitchcock movie titled Vertigo in which the main character was afraid of heights.
+Some people mistake these two conditions because of Vertigo, a classic Alfred Hitchcock movie in which the main character had fear of heights.

-Statement #5 – Vertigo Can Be a Symptom of a Migraine
+Statement #5 – It Can Be a Symptom of a Migraine

 True.
 When a migraine includes vestibular symptoms such as vertigo, it is referred to as a vestibular migraine.
 Depending on whose research you consider, this is a symptom experienced by anywhere between 25 of 40% of migraine patients.
 The two symptoms are especially found together after a person has experienced head or neck trauma.

-Statement #6 -During a Vertigo Attack a Person May Experience Involuntary Eye Movements
+Statement #6 -During an Attack a Person May Experience Involuntary Eye Movements

 True.
 These eye movements are called nystagmus.
 It is believed that the eyes move to try and compensate for the false sensation of movement that is being experienced.
 Many doctors will look for this symptom to diagnose the most common type of vertigo, BPPV (benign paroxysmal positional vertigo).